ONSdigital/The-Train/README.md

 }
 ```

-You should also have a directory name the same as the transation ID in your response under your
+You should also have a directory name the same as the transaction ID in your response under your
 configurated `transactions` directory. :tada: